Allegheny Valley Railroad: This railroad is owned by Carload

 railroad also operates freight service on 11 miles of railroad

 connecting its namesake towns.
+Please visit the M&H website for contact information.

 New Castle Industrial Railroad: This terminal railroad serves